timminator/Enhanced-GPU-PV/README.md

 >3) Partitions your GPU of choice and copies the required driver files to the VM.
 >4) Installs [Parsec](https://parsec.app) to the VM.
 Parsec is an ultra low latency remote desktop app, use this to connect to the VM.
 You can use Parsec for free non commercially.
 To use Parsec commercially, sign up to a [Parsec For Teams](https://parsec.app/teams) account.

-The original project added a virtual display to the VM only when the user connected to it by relying on the fallback display of the Parsec App and its Privacy Mode.
+The original project only allowed the user to set up Parsec and no alternative like Sunshine/Moonlight.
+Furthermore it only added a virtual display to the VM when the user connected to it by relying on the fallback display of the Parsec App and its Privacy Mode.
 This could lead to some [issues](https://github.com/jamesstringerparsec/Easy-GPU-PV/issues/190) and also meant that the screen was disconnected when no user was connected, causing problems for some people including me ;-).
 When connecting to the VM you were also logged out.
-This updated version adds a virtual display to the VM on startup by taking advantage of another [project](https://github.com/timminator/ParsecVDA-Always-Connected) of mine and it will stay connected until your next shutdown/restart.
-This resolves the aforementioned issues.
+This updated version lets the user choose if he wants to install Sunshine or Parsec.
+It also adds a permanently connected virtual display to the VM, resolving the aforementioned issues.
+The user can also decide between to different Virtual Display solutions.
-The virtual display is also based on the Parsec Virtual Display Driver, which means that the advantages of a high resolution and high refresh rate up to 4K@240Hz can still be utilized.
+One [solution](https://github.com/timminator/ParsecVDA-Always-Connected) is based on the Parsec Virtual Display Driver.
+The other [solution](https://github.com/timminator/Virtual-Display-Driver) utilizes the Virtual Display Driver by [itsmikethetech](https://github.com/itsmikethetech) that i modified so that it can be installed remotely in this project.
-Furthermore the original project installed Parsec even if you wanted to use other streaming services like Sunshine/Moonlight.
-This was solved in this project by making this step optional so that the user can decide for himself if he wants to use Parsec or not.
+Both solutions allow high resolutions and high refresh rates.

 A summary of the most important changes compared to the original project:
+* Allows the user to install Sunshine or Parsec
 * Adds a permanently connected virtual display to the VM without relying on the Parsec App
-* Installation of Parsec is now optional
+* The user can choose between to different virtual display solutions

 Minor changes:
 * The installation also disables the OneDrive autostart.
 It caused problems due to setting up a local account and not a Microsoft account.